Comal County, Texas: Darmstadt Society of Forty

 Count Castell of the Adelsverein negotiated with the separate Darmstadt Society of Forty to colonize 200 families on the Fisher–Miller Land Grant territory in Texas.
 In return, they were to receive $12,000 in money, livestock, and equipment, and provisions for a year.
 After the first year, the colonies were expected to support themselves.
 The colonies attempted were Castell, Leiningen, Bettina, Schoenburg, and Meerholz in Llano County; Darmstädler Farm in Comal County; and Tusculum in Kendall County.
 Of these, only Castell survives.
 The colonies failed after the Adelsverein funding expired, and also due to conflict of structure and authorities.
 Some members moved to other Adelsverein settlements in Texas.
 Others moved elsewhere, or returned to Germany.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 575 sqmi, of which 15 sqmi (2.7%) is covered by water.
+According to the U.S. Census Bureau, the county has a total area of 575 sqmi, of which 15 sqmi (2.7%) are covered by water.

 The Balcones Escarpment runs northeastward through the county, generally just west of Interstate 35.
 West of the escarpment are the rocky hills and canyons of the Texas Hill Country; to the east are the rolling grasslands of the coastal plains.

 The Guadalupe River flows generally southeastward through the county, and is impounded by Canyon Lake.
 The Comal River rises from the Comal Springs in New Braunfels, and quickly joins the Guadalupe River.